 Baby Boomers continue moving full speed ahead into retirement, simultaneously life expectancy is continuing to increase.
 A tremendous obstacle looms ahead: How will society satisfy the rising needs of an aging population?
-Add in the element of desire of some older Americans to “age in place,” and the challenge grows even greater.
-Even though it is apparent that the high demand for services ranging from healthcare to assisted living is required within the near future, help might in addition be discovered in a surprise place: smart home automation technology.
+Add in the element of the desire of some older Americans to “age in place,” and the challenge grows even greater.
+Even though it is apparent that the high demand for services ranging from health care to assisted living is required within the near future, help might, in addition, be discovered in a surprise place: smart home automation technology.

 So what takes place when our senior loved ones continue to wish to live independently at home, though we be concerned about them?
 What in case we’d an intelligent house device which might provide info on an aging loved one – and also offer a little peace of mind?